-The cash bonus awards for 1998 set forth in the Summary Compensation Table were based on the Corporation's Management Achievement Award Program.
-The Compensation Committee's policy is to provide opportunities to an executive officer for cash bonuses under such program which, together with his or her base salary, are within the third quartile (that quartile between the 50th and 75th percentile) of compensation for the Industrial Company Group if such officer's goals have been fully met during the year.
-In determining such target cash bonus awards, the Company Group, as opposed to the Consumer Company Group, because such data represents the performance based compensation practices of a broadly based group of companies.
+The cash bonus awards for 1999 set forth in the Summary Compensation Table were based on the Corporation's Management Achievement Award Program.
+The Compensation Committee's policy is to provide opportunities to an executive officer for cash bonuses under the program which, together with his or her base salary, are within the third quartile (that quartile between the 50th and 75th percentiles) of compensation for the Industrial Company Group if the officer's goals have been fully met during the year.
+In determining the target cash bonus awards, the Compensation Committee considers data for the Industrial Company Group and periodically reviews data for the Consumer Company Group.

 Actual annual cash bonus awards are determined by measuring performance against specific goals established at the beginning of each year.
-The goals for 1998 took into account, depending on the responsibility of the individual, the performance of the group or unit with which the individual is associated (primarily based upon growth in the operating profit of such unit) and the overall performance of the Corporation (based upon the Corporation's long-term goal of maintaining growth in earnings per share from operations (the "EPS Goal") and its long-term goal of consistently exceeding the S&P 500 index for total shareholder return (the "Shareholder Return Goal")).
-The cash bonus awards paid for 1998 with respect to the EPS Goal and Shareholder Return Goal were primarily in recognition of the progress, as determined by the members of the Board of Directors who are Independent Directors (see "Proposal 1.
-Election of Directors -- General Information"), made by the Corporation during the year toward attaining such Goals.
+The goals for 1999 took into account, depending on the responsibility of the individual, the performance of the group or unit with which the individual is associated (primarily based upon growth in the operating profit of the unit) and the overall performance of the Corporation (based upon the Corporation's long-term goal of maintaining growth in earnings per share from operations (the "EPS Goal") and its long-term goal of exceeding the S&P 500 index for total shareholder return (the "Shareholder Return Goal")).
+The cash bonus awards paid for 1999 with respect to the EPS Goal and Shareholder Return Goal were primarily in recognition of the progress, as determined by the members of the Board of Directors who are Independent Directors, made by the Corporation during the year toward attaining the Goals.
 An executive officer's goals are designed to reflect the relationship of his or her responsibilities to the Corporation's EPS Goal and Shareholder Return Goal.
 The goals described above may or may not be equally weighted and will vary from one executive officer to another.
-The opportunities for cash bonus awards for the executive officers in 1998 were consistent with the policies and practices described above.
+The opportunities for cash bonus awards for the executive officers in 1999 were consistent with the policies and practices described above.

-Based upon comparison of the most recent data provided by the independent consultants described above, the cash bonuses paid to the named executive officers, taken together with base salaries, were within the first quartile of such compensation for comparable officers in the Industrial Company Group except for Mr. Falk who was in the second quartile.
+Based upon comparison of the most recent data provided by the independent consultants described above, the cash bonuses paid for 1999 to the named executive officers, taken together with base salaries, were within the fourth (top) quartile of compensation for comparable officers in the Industrial Company Group.